EliasGaliounas/SonicBatt/README.md

 <h1 align="left">Published studies and reproducibility</h1>

-1) Investigations into the acoustic response of batteries during dynamic tests, through life
+1) Investigations into the Dynamic Acoustic Response of Lithium-Ion Batteries During Lifetime Testing
-   - Manuscript available at: (Add link)
+   - Manuscript DOI: 10.1149/1945-7111/ad5d21
    - Dataset available at: https://rdr.ucl.ac.uk/articles/dataset/Acoustic_response_of_batteries_during_dynamic_tests_through_life/25343527/1
    - Instructions:
       - Download dataset, unzip, and place into the studies/degradation directory.
-I.e. there will now be a folder with all the data at studies/degradation/Raw data
+There will now be a folder with all the data at: studies/degradation/Raw data
-      - Run each notebook inside studies/degradation to produce the main plots of the study
+      - Run the notebooks inside studies/degradation sequentially to process the dataset, create ancillary files, and produce the main plots of the publication.